sandeep16b/tfPortal-microservices/ReadMe.md

 ```
 ---------------------------------------
 MIT License
-© 2025 Sandeep B. All rights reserved.
+© 2025 Sandeep B and Ramana.
+All rights reserved.
 ---------------------------------------